lqhuang/blog/notes/2023-05-16-real-multithreading-is-coming-to-python.md

 in latest Python mainline.

 > Martin Heinz provides a detailed tutorial on trying out the new
-> Per-Interpreter GIL feature that’s landing in Python 3.12, which allows Python
+> Per-Interpreter GIL feature that's landing in Python 3.12, which allows Python
 > code to run concurrently in multiple threads by spawning separate
 > sub-interpreters, each with their own dedicated GIL.
 >
-> It’s not an easy feature to play with yet!
+> It's not an easy feature to play with yet!
 First you need to compile Python
 > yourself, and then use APIs that are generally only available to C code.

 As he mentioned, there is also an implementation of `RecvChannel` and